Communicating Science

 Posted by William Colgan on March 06, 2017

-Communicating Science, New Research / No Comments
+Communicating Science, New Research / Comments Off on Firn Permeability: New Use of an Old Technique

 We have a new study out this month in Frontiers in Earth Science1 that describes using an old-school hydrogeology method on the Greenland Ice Sheet.
 We used pump-testing, which has been conventionally used to measure soil permeability for groundwater flow, to infer the permeability of ice-sheet firn to meltwater flow.
 We wanted to quantitatively measure how massive ice layers formed by refreezing meltwater in the near-surface ice sheet firn could inhibit meltwater flow in subsequent years.